friilancer/wallets/README.md

 ## Security Measures for Financial Transactions

-### CSRF Protection
-Cross-Site Request Forgery (CSRF) protection is implemented to prevent unauthorized commands from being transmitted from a user that the website trusts.

-- **Implementation**: Laravel’s built-in CSRF protection is leveraged, and CSRF tokens are included in requests from the Next.js frontend.

 ### Audit Logging
 Audit logging tracks all transactions and significant actions, providing a trail that can be reviewed for suspicious activity.

 - **Implementation**: Each transaction and action is logged in the `audit_logs` table with details such as user ID, action performed, status, and any anomalies detected.

 ### Authentication and Authorization
-Sanctum is used to manage API tokens and ensure that only authenticated and authorized users can perform transactions.
+Sanctum is used to manage API tokens and ensure that only authenticated and authorized users can perform certain transactions.

-- **Implementation**: Middleware checks ensure that users are authenticated and authorized to perform specific actions.
-Routes are protected to restrict access to authenticated users only.

 ### Data Encryption
 Sensitive data, such as passwords, are encrypted to prevent unauthorized access.

-- **Implementation**: Passwords are hashed using Laravel’s `Hash::make()` function, and sensitive data can be encrypted and decrypted using Laravel’s built-in encryption methods.

-## Conclusion

-The design and implementation of the wallet functionality involve careful consideration of schema design, library and framework choices, concurrency patterns, and security measures.
-By leveraging Laravel’s robust features and integrating seamlessly with a Next.js frontend, the system ensures secure and efficient handling of financial transactions.
-This report outlines the key decisions and strategies employed to create a reliable and secure wallet system.